Return to Work

-The Employee Health and Safety Management app provides this sense of assurance, with a single hub, or portal.
+The Employee Health and Safety Management app provide this sense of assurance, with a single hub, or portal.
 Employees can access to the latest relevant information and use self-service tools to check into workplaces remotely, and self-screen before entering facilities.

 Vaccinations and periodic testing are critical components of any RTW solution.
 Microsoft has added functionality to manage vaccine attestations and periodic testing through the self-service portal.
 It’s built with workflows that can be customized depending on your business processes and can be connected to external systems if you need.

 Many businesses need to track vaccine and testing requirements for employees who don’t have a company-wide email address or aren’t part of an Activity Directory domain.
 For those organizations, Hitachi Solutions has developed a vaccine portal that isn’t dependent upon AD authentication or credentials, and thus, doesn’t require licensing for every portal user through Power Apps.